 - A completed Common Application or QuestBridge Application

-- Official score reports from the SAT or ACT
+- Self-reported or official scores from the SAT or ACT

 - Two Teacher recommendations